Owmacohe/Descant/README.md

 - **Descant Actors**
   - **Descant Actors** can be created by right clicking, and selecting `Create/Descant Actor`.
   - **Descant Actors** can be edited by right clicking on a `Descant Actor` file, and selecting `Edit Descant Actor`.
-- **Descant Logs** don't need to be crated or modified manually by the player at all.
+- **Descant Logs** don't need to be created or modified manually by the player at all.
 A single `DescantLogData` file exists in the `Descant/Resources` folder.
 Please don't delete it!